The seasons

 • I’ve got a sore throat.

 Pain is physical suffering or discomfort caused by illness or injury.
-It is usually a sharp sensation in a specific part of the body and hurts more than an ache.
+It is usually a sharp sensation in a specific body part and hurts more than an ache.

 Especially vs specially